 What are organic solar cells?

 Traditional crystalline solar cells are typically made of silicon.
-An organic solar cell uses carbon-based materials instead of silicon as a semiconductor to produce electricity from the sun.
+An organic solar cell uses carbon-based materials and organic electronics instead of silicon as a semiconductor to produce electricity from the sun.
+Organic cells are also sometimes referred to as “plastic solar cells” or “polymer solar cells”.

 One of the biggest differences between silicon photovoltaics and organic photovoltaics (OPV) is in their physical structure – organic cells are made with compounds that are typically dissolved in ink and printed onto thin plastics, which means that OPVs can be flexible and incorporated into more places or structures than crystalline photovoltaics.
 They can even be used to create solar power windows.